OK, this is not health food, but it’s wonderful! :-)

 Fettuccine Alfredo Alternative: Fettuccine Alfredo with Prosciutto and Peas

 Make the Fettuccine Alfredo as noted above with the following revisions:

 Before you make the Alfredo sauce you will want to prepare the Prosciutto and Peas.

 - 1/4 lb. very thin sliced Prosciutto (sliced into small strips also called Julienned)

 - (2) tblsp. olive oil

 - (1) frozen small peas (thawed)

 - Fresh basil

 Heat up the olive oil in a skillet and saute the garlic.
 Then add the chopped scallions and prosciutto.
 Saute for about 8 minutes.
-Do this while the alfredo sauce is simmering.
+Do this while the Alfredo sauce is simmering.
 When the sauce is finished add in the garlic, scallions and prosciutto.
 Dish this out of the skillet while leaving the olive oil.
-You don’t want to add olive oil to the alfredo sauce.
+You don’t want to add olive oil to the Alfredo sauce.
 Then add the thawed peas and continue to simmer the alfredo sauce until the peas are warm all the way through.
 Add in some fresh parsley and basil.
 Now mix this with the fettuccine noodles and serve.
 Top with more fresh parsley and cheese.
 YUM!
 In this photos below you can see I served this with Chicken Cutlets and fresh garden tomatoes with basil and olive oil.
-A marvellous combination!
+A marvelous combination!